Interference definition

 Interference means a discharge which, alone or in conjunction with other contributing discharges

-Interference means the inhibition or disruption of the Authority's treatment processes or operations.
-The term includes prevention of sewage sludge use or disposal by the Authority in accordance with § 405 of the [Clean Water] Act (33 U.S.C.
-1345), or any criteria, guidelines, or regulations developed pursuant to the Solid Waste Disposal Act (SWDA), the Clear Air Act, the Toxic Substances Control Act, or more stringent state criteria (including those contained in any state sludge management plan prepared pursuant to Title IV of SWDA) applicable to the method of disposal or use employed by the Authority.
-(Added March 12, 1991.)
+Interference means inhibition or disruption of the POTW'S sewer system, treatment processes or operations or which contributes to a violation of any requirement of the NPDES Permit.
+The term includes prevention of sewage sludge use or disposal by the POTW in accordance with Section 405 of the Act (33 U.S.C.
+1345) or any criteria, guidelines or regulations developed pursuant to the Solid Waste Disposal Act (SWDA), the Resource Conservation and Recovery Act, the Clean Air Act, or more stringent State criteria (including those contained in any state sludge management plan prepared pursuant to Title IV of SWDA) applicable to the method of disposal or use employed by the POTW.

 Interference means an indirect discharge which, alone or in conjunction with any other indirect discharges, both: